 Benefit corporations (also known as B Corps) are a different kind of corporation.
 While most companies focus on putting profits first - in some cases, even being required by law to focus on profits - B Corps are required to create benefits for society as well as shareholders.
 This can include volunteering in the community or other sustainable development.

-If you live in Michigan, please take a moment to register your support for Michigan's Benefit Corporation Bill.
-Currently the bill is referred to Committee on Commerce.
+If you live in New Hampshire, please take a moment to register your support for New Hampshire's Benefit Corporation Bill.

 Public investments are essential to the success of our society, the strength of our economy, and our quality of life.
 From highways to communications systems, from guaranteeing student loans and mortgages to reducing unfair credit card fees, from keeping our food safe to keeping our water supply clean, we all rely on government-funded systems in our daily lives.
 We take these things for granted so much that they have become "invisible" to most of us.
 But they are a critical guarantee for our quality of life in America.

 Campaign finance law is under threat yet again.
-The Supreme Court will hear a case, McCutcheon v.
-FEC, dealing with aggregate contribution limits, one of the last campaign finance limitations still standing.
-If the Supreme Court overrules those limits, it will open up another opportunity for wealthy individuals to flood the political system with money, further eroding public confidence and leaving small businesses out in the cold.
-Sign our business petition and urge the Supreme Court to let these limits stand.
+The Supreme Court has handed down its decision in McCutcheon v.
+FEC, dealing with aggregate contribution limits.
+With these limits now being overturned, the court has opened up another opportunity for wealthy individuals to flood the political system with money, further eroding public confidence and leaving small businesses out in the cold.

 The U.S. Supreme Court’s Citizens United v.FEC decision allowed corporations to spend unlimited money to support or oppose candidates for political office, overturning campaign finance laws in place for decades.
 Since then, millions in unrestricted secret spending has flowed into campaigns, distorting our democracy and threatening good government.